learnk8s/learnk8s.io/src/custom-authentication/content.md

 ## Using the Webhook Token authentication plugin

-In this tutorial, you will use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to implement LDAP authentiation for your Kubernetes cluster.
+In this tutorial, you will use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to implement LDAP authentication for your Kubernetes cluster.

 Here is how the Webhook Token authentication plugin works: